|

 Probably one of the finest, most unknown Nevada

 spiderwebs ever.
-There was very little of This stone to
+There was very little of This stone to come

-only to Lander Blue!
+Blue!
 This was another of Cutler Edgars mines.

 |